 The Design and Construction of Viking Longships

-Archaeological finds like the Gokstad and Oseberg ships reveal meticulous craftsmanship.
-The planks were riveted with iron nails and caulked with tarred animal hair to make them watertight.
-The keel was carved from a single oak tree, providing longitudinal strength.
-The ship's weight distribution allowed it to ride low in the water, making it harder to board from higher-sided ships.
-The combination of speed (up to 10 knots under sail), shallow draft, and robust construction meant that Viking longships could appear anywhere along a coastline or river system, strike quickly, and vanish before a counterattack could be organized.
+Archaeological discoveries such as the Gokstad ship (excavated in 1880) and the Oseberg ship (1904) reveal extraordinary craftsmanship.
+The Gokstad ship, dating to the 9th century, was built from 16 oak planks per side, each riveted with iron and caulked with animal hair soaked in pine tar.
+Its keel was carved from a single oak tree, providing longitudinal strength.
+The Oseberg ship, while more ornate and possibly used for royal burial rather than warfare, shows the same clinker technique and sophisticated joinery.
+Modern reconstructions, such as the Sea Stallion of Glendalough, have demonstrated that these ships could sustain speeds of up to 10 knots under sail and remain stable in heavy seas.
+The combination of speed, shallow draft, and robust construction meant that Viking longships could appear anywhere along a coastline or river system, strike within hours, and vanish before a counterattack could be organized.

 Sea Battle Tactics and Warfare